afshyna/networking-projects/vpn-ipsec-strongswan-site-to-site/pki-certificate-authentication.md

 <h1> How to Set Up site-to-site IPsec Authentication using X.509 Certificates ? </h1>

+<h2> Review : Trust Hierarchy </h2>

+Every gateway holds:

+- CA Certificate (`cacert.pem`): The root of trust that validates the identity of the peer.
+- Local Certificate (`gwX-cert.pem`): The unique identity card of the gateway.
+- Private Key (`gwX-key.pem`): Used to sign authentication challenges.

 <h2> Step 1 : Create a CA certificat  </h2>

 On a Linux machine (GW-A for example) :